Fosterage is the practice of a noble raising the child of another noble.

-In 129 AC, Prince Jacaerys Velaryon agreed with the Prince of Pentos to have two youngest brothers, Prince Aegon and Prince Viserys Targaryen, fostered by the prince at Pentos.
-Their ship, the Gay Abandon, was attacked by the Triarchy on route.
-Aegon escaped back to Dragonstone with his dragon, Stormcloud, Viserys was taken captive.
+Late in 129 AC, Prince Jacaerys made arrangements for the safety of his step-sisters and half-brothers.
+Rhaena Targaryen was sent to be the ward of Lady Jeyne Arryn at the Eyrie, taking with her three dragon eggs.
+Jacaerys also arranged for the Prince of Pentos to foster his half-brothers, Prince Aegon and Prince Viserys Targaryen, until Rhaenyra had secured the Iron Throne.
+However, their ship, the Gay Abandon, was attacked by the Triarchy on route to Pentos.
+Aegon escaped back to Dragonstone with his dragon Stormcloud, but Viserys was taken captive and assumed dead.

 Doran Martell, the Prince of Dorne, fostered out his eldest son Quentyn with the Yronwoods to create a peace between House Yronwood and House Martell, as enmity between the two houses had arisen after the death of Lord Edgar Yronwood following a duel against Doran's younger brother, Oberyn.
 When Doran decided to foster out his son Quentyn, this caused a severe strain on his relationship with his Norvoshi wife, Lady Mellario.
 Doran later plotted to send his daughter, Arianne, to serve as cupbearer of the Archon of Tyrosh so she could meet her betrothed Viserys Targaryen as part of the secret marriage pact, but decided not to do so after his wife threatened to harm herself if their daughter was sent away.

 Lord Randyll Tarly wished to have his eldest son and heir, Samwell, be fostered by Lord Paxter Redwyne at the Arbor.
 Randyll brought Samwell with him on a trip to the Arbor, but after Paxter's twins Horas and Hobber, bullied him, Lord Randyll brought him back home.
 Samwell's mother later revealed to him Samwell had supposed to remain at the Arbor to serve as Paxter's page and squire and, if he had pleased Paxter, would have been betrothed to his daughter, Desmera.